robinmanuelthiel/xamarinworkshop/06 Connecting to the Cloud/README.md

 private IMobileServiceTable<Speaker> speakerTable;
 ```

 > **Hint:** When initializing these, the `MobileServiceClient` will look up tables that matches the models' structures and names.
-You can also provide a custom name, if your tables are named differnetly.
+You can also provide a custom name, if your tables are named differenetly.

 Next, we can add the initialization of the tables and can access them inside the `GetSessionsAsync()` and `GetSpeakersAsync` methods.